 - Then press Next > Yes > Finish

 With these steps, you can easily convert your flash drive into local disk.
-Now you can install the operating system on this USB and it will also help you when your system is running out memory.
+Before performing these steps make sure you have backup of your flash drive data else, you may lose your files.
+In case if that happens, immediately stop using the drive and recover lost files from flash drive using Remo Recover Software.
+However, once you are done with above steps, you can install the operating system on this USB and it will also help you when your system is running out memory.
 Make sure your USB has sufficient memory before performing these options.

 Customer Evangelist @remosoftware.
 Trying to perfect the art of writing while running a business.
 Fan of exceptional customer service.